cchevalier/DS5_PA1/PA1_template.md

 ## 206.1698
 ```

-The 5-minute interval, on average across all the days in the dataset, which contains the maximum number of steps is: 835
+The 5-minute interval, on average across all the days in the dataset, which contains the maximum number of steps is: 835.
+The max value is 206.1698113

 ## Imputing missing values